1st Note

 DEP-80 vs DEP-20

-The DEP-80 scores higher in Beginner, while the DEP-20 edges ahead in Night Practice and Touch Reality.
-Choose the DEP-80 if you prioritize beginner-friendly features.
+The DEP-80 scores higher in beginner support, while the DEP-20 is stronger in quiet practice and piano-like touch.
+Choose the DEP-80 if beginner-friendly features matters most.

 Donner DEP-20 →